Data Protection Principles

 Security and Retention

-- We use Dropbox cloud services for digital files, which have integrated appropriate security measures to keep your data safe, including instances where their servers are located outside of the EEA.
+- We use Office 365/One Drive services for digital files, which have integrated appropriate security measures to keep your data safe, including instances where their servers are located outside of the EEA.

 - To prevent unauthorised disclosure of your information, our paper-based records are kept in a locked cabinet/safe when not in use.
 Electronic and portable memory devices storing personal information are protected by passwords or equivalent security measures.
 Digital documents containing personal data are either encrypted or password-protected.